ABeck12/Daybreak/README.md

 ### For Physics2D:
     IsColliding function
-    Physics Layers -> rework as enums instead of actual numbers Check for memory leaks from box2d userdata and scene ptr.
+    Rework static s_ActiveSim pointer into a project class Physics Layers -> rework as enums instead of actual numbers Check for memory leaks from box2d userdata and scene ptr.
 Do I need to delete scene*?
 Do box2d userdatas need to be manually deleted?